Oak Origins: From Acorns to Species and the Tree of Life

 Gardens

-In 2004, Congress designated the genus Quercus as our national tree following a four-month-long open-voting process sponsored by the National Arbor Day Foundation.
+In 2004, Congress designated the oak (genus Quercus) as our national tree following a four-month open-voting process sponsored by the National Arbor Day Foundation.
 At The Huntington, these iconic trees are a core botanical collection and the focus of important research and conservation efforts.
-Join Andrew Hipp, director of the herbarium and senior scientist in plant systematics at The Morton Arboretum, for an exploration of how oaks become such important and beloved trees across the northern hemisphere.
+Join Andrew Hipp, the Morton Arboretum’s director of the herbarium and senior scientist in plant systematics, for an exploration of how oaks become such important and beloved trees across the Northern Hemisphere.

-A tan book cover with a green close-up illustration of an oak tree and white text that reads "Andew L. Hipp / Oak Origins/ From Acorns to Species and the Tree of Life."
+A tan book cover with green leaves and white text that says, “Andrew L. Hipp, Oak Origins: From Acorns to Species and the Tree of Life.”

 Andrew L. Hipp, Oak Origins: From Acorns to Species and the Tree of Life, 2024. | The University of Chicago Press.